 Incorporated under the laws of the State of Delaware, Fair Isaac Corporation ("FICO") is a provider of analytic, software and data management products and services that enable businesses to automate, improve and connect decisions.
 FICO provides a range of analytical solutions, credit scoring and credit account management products and services to banks, credit reporting agencies, credit card processing agencies, insurers, retailers, telecommunications providers, pharmaceutical companies, healthcare organizations, public agencies and organizations in other industries.

-In these condensed consolidated financial statements, Fair Isaac Corporation is referred to as "FICO," "we," "us," "our," or "the Company."
+In this Quarterly Report on Form 10-Q, Fair Isaac Corporation is referred to as "FICO," "we," "us," "our," or "the Company."

 Principles of Consolidation and Basis of Presentation